 Personally, for writing HTML and CSS I have always got on well with Gedit, the built-in editor in Gnome.
-Scelsi Gedit for the interface devoid of frills and for the possibility to personalize (also extending its functions through plugin).
-The basic settings are sparse, but "wandering" between the preferences you can enable different functions to make it a complete editor.
+Scelsi Gedit for the interface without frills and the ability to customize (also extending its functions through plugin).
+The basic settings are sparse, but “wandering” between the preferences you can enable different functions to make it a complete editor.

 Everything up to last night, when by chance I happened on the site of Brackets.
 Scare someone know that was released Brackets under the MIT license, hosted on GitHub from Adobe?
 Just so, Adobe has a small park open source projects, and is active sponsor of the Apache project.
-As part of its open source projects has added Brackets for developing it Windows, OS X and Linux.
+As part of its open source projects for developing he has entered Brackets Windows, OS X and Linux.
 In the end I think it was easy to port on different operating systems, visto che Brackets è web based.

-Below is the promotional video, shows that most of the functions and will bring you closer to the idea.
+Below is the promotional video, which shows most of the functions and will bring you closer to the idea.

 Installing Brackets on Ubuntu is simple, the package “.deb” precompiled for architectures 32 and 64 bit can be downloaded from official website, while on GitHub we find the source code ready to be cloned (for all other distributions).
 Who instead of the repository webupd8 qualified (

 ppa:webupd8team/brackets) you can install it via the repository.

 [For those who have not seen the video] Ok, but what makes an editor Brackets better than they use?

 There are at least two major strengths present in Brackets that I can not find in its competitors: